ossf/fuzz-introspector/doc/sphinx/source/user-guides/index.rst

    In this sense, the fuzzer targets the majority of the code.
 However, the project has significantly lower runtime code coverage than it has static reachability.
-This is an indication there may be something at runtime that stops the fuzzer from exploring signifant parts of the code.
+This is an indication there may be something at runtime that stops the fuzzer from exploring significant parts of the code.
 2. **Is there room for improving the fuzzing set up?** Yes, and likely the improvement needed is increased code coverage as the fuzzer will have a lot of the logic for reaching most of the code.